BackupNerd/Backup-Scripts/README.md

 	Script to set the logging level of the local Backup Manager client.

-SetGUIPassword.ps1

-	Script to bulk set/wipe a GUI Password that is usefule when limiting local and remote access to the Backup Manager client.

 SetDeviceAlias.ps1

 	Script to set a value for the Device Alias column in the Backup Management Console.